cschladetsch/ChessClock/Readme.md

 The output will be in `../bin` folder in either case.
 There is a `run` script in that folder.

-For windows, set Debug command arguments to `..\..\ChessClock\Resources\` to run from Visual Studio.
+For windows, set Debug command arguments to `..\..\ChessClock\Resources\ main.json` to run from Visual Studio.

 ## Ingredients
 * [Hardware](../../wiki/Hardware)